 Community is divided into two elements:

-The Internal Community is our staff, which we call 'the Wilderness Family.'
+The Internal Community is our staff, which we call 'the Wilderness Tribe.'
 They are the interface between our company and our guests – as well as other stakeholders – and so they are fundamental to our operations.
 We strive to ensure that they are fulfilled, rewarded and act as valued ambassadors of the company.

 Staff and guide training is a vital part of our operation.
 Through regional training programmes, we provide local people with the skills to become some of the best guides and managers in the African tourist industry.
 These guide and management training programmes are entirely self-funded and take up large amounts of time and money, coupled with energy and input from dedicated guides, naturalists and managers who share their knowledge with the next generation of staff.

-Our innovative HIV/AIDS programme, formally implemented with the assistance of primary health care and HIV specialist Dr Clive Evian in 2003, has built a solid foundation over the past ten years.
+Our innovative HIV/AIDS programme, formally implemented with the assistance of primary health care and HIV specialist Dr Clive Evian in 2003, has built a solid foundation over the past 11 years.
 Its stated aim is: "The removal of the stigma and mystery of HIV/AIDS, the creation of a safe, unprejudiced environment and the testing and treatment of all infected and affected members of the Wilderness community."